History of tattooing: Kurds

 Facial tattoos are popular among the Kurdish people in Iraq, Turkey, Syria and Iran, mostly in the form of dotted tattoos on the chin.
 They are most common among women aged 60 and above.
 Younger women often have more minimalist tattoos, such as a dot on the cheek or chin.
 These tattoos are often done at home with a sewing needle and soot filled into the puncture.
-Many of the tattos depict symbols from nature, such as plants, animals and stars.
+Many of the tattoos depict symbols from nature, such as plants, animals and stars.
 Tattoos between the eye are meant to protect from the evil eye.

 Ottoman Empire

 Tattoos became widespread in the Ottoman Empire, likely through influence from Arabs as they gained popularity by the 18th century in Istanbul.
 Janissaries in different guilds and extortion groups would tattoo their group emblem.
 The emblems also proved useful to extortionist gangs, and "the local trendiness of bodily ornamentation is recognized by the observation that "presently, it (al-washm) is a must among all Janissaries."